Munawwar/browser-tools-mcp/README.md

 ## Updates

+v1.2.3 - Added ability for agent to inspect any element's HTML, computed styling and dimensions.

 v1.2.0 is out!
 Here's a quick breakdown of the update:
 - You can now enable "Allow Auto-Paste into Cursor" within the DevTools panel.
 Screenshots will be automatically pasted into Cursor (just make sure to focus/click into the Agent input field in Cursor, otherwise it won't work!)
 - Integrated a suite of SEO, performance, accessibility, and best practice analysis tools via Lighthouse